Some features of driving a car in France.

 A trip through the beautiful countryside of France can be a real pleasure, so why rush if you don't need it?

 So that your mood is not spoiled, do not violate traffic rules and avoid fines.
 It is now forbidden to use security camera warning devices when traveling in France, even if it is built into your satnav.
 It is recommended to disable security camera alerts before traveling in France.
 The fines can be large if you get caught.

-In the case of prosecution and conviction for non-compliance with the requirements of the legislation, the courts in all the EEU countries have broad powers to impose strict fines, and arrest officers have broad powers to impose a fine on the spot.
+In case of prosecution and conviction for non-compliance with the requirements of the legislation, the courts in all the EEC countries have broad powers to impose strict fines, and arrest officers have broad powers to impose a fine on the spot.
 If this happens, they must be paid in cash, in local currency, to the arresting officer.
 Credit cards and traveler's checks are not accepted for payment.
 Once again, we emphasize that radar detectors are illegal in France, regardless of whether they are used or not.
-In addition, using a mobile phone while driving in France, without a Hands Free Bluetooth kit, is illegal; even if you have stopped and turned off the engine.
-The only exception is if your car has broken down or you are in a specially designated parking place.
+In addition, using a mobile phone while driving in France, without a Hands Free Bluetooth kit, is illegal; even if you stopped and turned off the engine.
+The only exception is if your car has broken down or you are in a specially designated parking spot.

 On our website you will find many options for renting a car in France.
 And if you familiarize yourself with some of the subtleties and rules of the road in advance, a trip around the country will be easy and relaxed.
 Do not deny yourself the pleasure of choosing a comfortable and comfortable car, even one that you cannot afford in everyday life.
 And enjoy the vivid impressions of the best vacation in France.